postmanlabs/labs-docs/src/pages/docs/administration/scim-provisioning/configuring-scim-with-azure-ad.md

 After you set up SCIM in Azure AD, you can configure the integration with Postman.

-To configure the Azure AD SCIM integration, do the following:

 1. In the Azure AD **Mappings** section, enable **Provision Azure Active Directory Users**.
 This is the set of attribute mappings for user objects.
 Select it to review the attributes that are synchronized from Azure Active Directory to Postman.

     > The attributes you select as **Matching** properties are used to match the users in Postman for update operations.